 \subsubsection{Annotations}

-Within the context of this research, \textit{annotating} refers to the systematic identification and labelling of specific text spans within privacy policies according to predefined categories.
-These categories generally correspond to key aspects of regulatory compliance, such as data collection practices, processing purposes, and legally mandated disclosures under the GDPR.
-An \textit{annotation}, therefore, is a labelled span of text within a privacy policy that has been determined to be relevant to one of these categories.
+Within the context of this research, \textit{annotating} refers to the systematic identification and labelling of specific text spans within privacy policies according to predefined categories, namely legally mandated disclosures under GDPR Articles 13 and 14.
+An \textit{annotation}, therefore, is a labelled span of text relevant to a GDPR transparency requirement.
+We represent each annotation as a 3-tuple $a_t = (t, l, b)$, where:

-In our approach, we define an annotation as a 3-tuple $a_t = (t, l, b)$, where $t$ is the \textit{annotated span}, i.e. a phrase consisting of one or more words that directly relates to the given transparency requirement; $l$ is the \textit{label}, i.e. the GDPR transparency requirement outlined in Section~\ref{sec:gdpr_transparency} that is addressed by $t$; and $b$ is a boolean value indicating whether $t$ addresses the transparency requirement in a positive ($b = 1$) or negative ($b = 0$) manner.
-This distinction is crucial, as disclosures in privacy policies may either confirm the presence of relevant practices (e.g., \textit{"we collect X"}) or explicitly state their absence (e.g., \textit{"we do not collect X"}).